newrelic/node-mitm-server/README.md

 `new MITMServer(options, handler) -> mitmServerInstance`

 #### options
-* port (required): port for the main proxy server,
 * certDir (required): path to the folder where certs will be created and stored
 * caCertPath (required): path to the root certificate used to generate new certs for https requests.